 Most tenants will renovate and refurbish their brand or corporate image- which means you can hand over the basic unit to the tenant.

 As the landlord, you can lease the property to a bank.

 Properties on the corner, lots with ample car parking, is an excellent location.

 The bank will renovate the premise following its guidelines to set up the bank branch or an ATM.

-For commercial properties, you can lease the unit “as is” as different businesses will renovate to suit their branding.
+You can lease the unit “as is” for commercial properties as different businesses renovate to suit their branding.

-Compared to residential properties, you get to save on cost for basic home furnishings, such as kitchen cabinets and electrical appliances, which adds to the property’s initial price.
+Compared to residential properties, you get to save on basic home furnishings, such as kitchen cabinets and electrical appliances, which adds to the property’s initial price.

 Cons Of Commercial Property Investment